 This method works very well for growing perennials, since they are slower growing than annuals as a rule.

-Method #3 – This is my preferred method, and one I just started using two years ago.
+Method #3 – This is my preferred method for starting seeds indoors, and one I just started using two years ago.
 I picked up a portable greenhouse.
 It has several metal shelves for seedling flats covered by a poly “tent” to keep in heat and moisture.
 This makes it very easy for me to move the entire set up outdoors for daylight, and the tent keeps the heat in, even when it hovers near freezing outside.
 I can grow several hundred seedlings in this setup.
 I caution you against leaving it outdoors during windy conditions, however.
 Also keep in mind during sunny days it can heat up inside the greenhouse quite quickly, so make sure you tie up one side and occasionally monitor the temps in your greenhouse.
 When the weather is warm enough, remove the poly tenting entirely.
 Here is one from ‘Gardeners Supply‘ just like mine!

 Once the seedlings are up, they must have very bright, though not direct light.
 Using a windowsill during bad weather is acceptable, but to grow healthy and strong, seedlings should be placed in either artificial light, or on a protected porch for much of the day.
 Make sure you bring them in at night, and don’t leave them out on frosty weather.